leinadalrus/tintagel-head/README.md

 - It also helps if we in turn have to 'interop' with another user's C++ code, especially with Soloud being unupdated for years.
 - 'C99' itself will not allow us to write code in a modern sense with polymorphism/inheritance.
 But will still be utilised for ARM vs x86_64 architecture interpreter(s) and compiler(s).
 - Procedural programming with some _this and that_ of functional and object-oriented programming would be nice. (_Oooooh_ maybe data-oriented programming as well!?)
-- At some point of the program we'll need to use a Strategy design pattern with a Singleton since we're working with- -peripherals after all.
+- At some point in the program we'll need to use a Strategy design pattern with a Singleton since we're working with peripherals after all.

 #### `libc`

 'libc' enables us to 'interop' with the C code of PortAudio and 'libsndfile' which helps us do some explorative programming.

 - We can also test minimally.
-Testing for trivially but ideal unit tests before doing any form of non-context-free- -programming with how software revolves with Singletons combined with Strategy patterns sometimes.
+Testing for trivially but ideal unit tests before doing any form of non-context-free programming with how software revolves with Singletons combined with Strategy patterns sometimes.

 #### `ASMJIT` for ASM & ARM Interpreter / Compiler